Ah Poor Bird is one of the easiest and loveliest of rounds for singers. Now with a piano arrangement as well!

 The fastest way I've found to get kids singing rounds accurately is to have a partner or two sharing their part, while I sing the other part.

 After a couple times through the notes, we might clap the rhythm, or better yet, count aloud as we sing the notes.
 If the tune is "Ah, Poor Bird," we might count it like this:

 "1-2, 3-4, 1-(2-3-4), 1-2, 3-4, 1-(2-3-4), 1, 2, 3, 4, 1-2, 3, 4, 1-2, 3-4, 1-(2-3-4)."

 For a non-note-reader, as singers often are, I would probably count NOTE UNITS rather than measures of 4 beats.
 Then it would sound like this:

 "1-2, 1-2, 1-(2-3-4)," etc. Even if they don't read well, they need to be able to count!

-Because every verse starts with the vowel "A", students have an opportunity -- perhaps a glaring opportunity! -- to work on smooth entrances in this singing round.
+Because every verse starts with a vowel sound ("Ah"), students have an opportunity -- perhaps a glaring opportunity -- to work on smooth entrances in this singing round!